sagarhanchin20/Bakery_Website/README.md

 * **Database Configuration:** Start MySQL in XAMPP control panel and open phpMyAdmin (http://localhost/phpmyadmin) in your web browser
 * Create a new database named bakehub
 * Create table customer and order (SQL query has been provided in text file)
-* **Run the project:** Open XAMPP control panel and start start Aache, click on admin to go to your directory, and open Login.html
+* **Run the project:** Open XAMPP control panel and start start Apache, click on admin to go to your directory, and open Login.html

 ## 📸 Screenhots
 **Signin Page**